tamagrijr/pocketTrainer/Documentation/MVP/mvp.md

 > ## Follow
   >> Allow users to follow other users to keep up with their stats or follow routines they create

+# Super Duper Stretch Goals

+> ## Remote Workout Buddies
+  >> Allow users who are doing the same routine at the same time to hook up with eachother and watch the live progress of each person